Little-t and big-T trauma

 Although not life-threatening, these are highly disturbing events that evoke overwhelming negative emotions and result in painful, unresolved memories which negatively impact our view of self and others.
 Most of us have had several such experiences during our lifetime, with events that occur in childhood having the greatest emotional impact.

-Examples are: being separated from parents, being bullied or punished at school, the death of a pet are all events that can create “little-t” traumas.
+Examples are: being separated from parents, being bullied or punished at school, the death of a pet, rejection from your family in the coming-out process.
 Psychological abuse, which is a core component of domestic violence, can be even more devastating than physical abuse because of its pervasive and often invisible nature.

 Other examples of “little-t traumas” are experiences which exceed our capacity to cope.
-They include events like the impacts of minor medical/dental procedures; an abrupt house move; being socially excluded; losing friends; failing an exam or interview; job loss/failure; divorce/break-up/discovering partner infidelity/constant insecurity in our relationship.
+They include events like death of a loved one; a painful break-up or divorce; infidelity; constant insecurity in a relationship; caring for a disabled person; invisibility or unfair treatment resulting from systemic sexism/racism/oppression/harassment; being socially excluded; the impacts of minor medical/dental procedures; an abrupt house move; losing friends; failing an exam or interview; job loss/failure.
 Anything that overwhelms our capacities to cope at the time they happen can lead to “little-t trauma”.

 Also included are the pervasive, anxiety-provoking scenes from our past, especially childhood, such as humiliation or being rejected which can be significant and can have lasting negative consequences.
 “Little-t traumas” also include any repeated or ongoing criticism/disregard/neglect/abuse of every type, where perpetrators are the people to whom we must continue to turn for protection.